NoSW/Axe/README.md

 > python3 generate_project.py --msvc # VS2022 is required
 ```

-PS: The supporting facilities(build system, insight, etc.) for C++20 module are not yet complete, axe still uses #include
+Axe still uses #include style, instead of c++20 module :(.
+See ["*When can we begin to use modules?*"](https://github.com/royjacobson/modules-report) for more details.

 ## Features